Police officers' slaying raises pressure on New York mayor

 The gunman's posts on Instagram indicated he had been motivated by the deaths of 18-year-old Michael Brown and Eric Garner at the hands of police officers.

-De Blasio was elected last year on a promise to advance civil rights after two decades of tough policing helped New York shed its reputation for violent crime.
-He has been sympathetic to the protesters who poured into New York's streets after a grand jury declined earlier this month to indict the officer who killed Garner in a chokehold in July as he resisted arrest.
+De Blasio, elected last year on a promise to advance civil rights after two decades of tough policing helped New York shed its reputation for violent crime, was sympathetic to the protesters who poured into New York's streets after a grand jury declined earlier this month to indict the officer who killed Garner in a chokehold in July as he resisted arrest.

 The mayor's stance has led to sometimes tense relations with the city's largest police union.
 Critics within the force view the mayor as not supportive enough at a time of public anger.